McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 * Gen Z : Use google to compare everything, more slective when it comes to big expenditures (buying product only when they’re on sale).
 For 84% of Gen Z, shopping is a social activity.
 Still prefer to buy in-store than online

+# <font color=#FF0000>Business Insights</font>

+With our study we found out that the biggest factor that increase the cost of acquisition of customers is the ratio of the space dedicated to meat in a covnenient store.
+The largest the meat area, the highest the customer cost.
+We came to the conclusion that meat is kind of a luxury product and a store with a lot of meat is more intended to customers that have more money.

+The second factor is the media type.
+Indeed, depending on the media type, the type of store and even the gender the cost will vary a lot.
+To know that is usefull and it will come to targeting customers.
+Our study showed for example that daily paper and the radio were the adverstiment prefered by the majority, well ahead of the TV for example or the bulk mail.